National Association of State Retirement Administrators

 Figure O

 Of all actuarial assumptions, a public pension plan’s investment return assumption has the greatest effect on the plan’s funding level and its projected long-term cost.
-This is because, as shown in Figure N (above), over time, a majority of revenues of a typical public pension fund come from investment earnings.
+This is because, as shown in Figure N (above), over time, a majority of revenue of a typical public pension fund come from investment earnings.

 Reducing a plan’s investment return assumption increases its projected liabilities and the plan’s cost.
 The extended period of reductions in the investment return assumption has created a strong headwind to pension plans’ efforts to improve their funding level: even as benefit levels have been reduced and contribution rates increased, funding levels for many plans have struggled to improve due partly to lower investment return assumptions.